numenta/htmresearch/projects/sdr_paper/README.md

 The executable `sdr_calculations` is a C++ program that is a client of `nupic.core`.
 As such it is an example of how to write C++ programs that use that repository as an external library.
-I have tried to make it as simple as possible.

 There is a single, very simplistic, Makefile that shows how to compile and link such code.
 The Makefile assumes the environment variable `NUPIC_CORE` is